CS-F372-OS/Assignments-2025/exShell/README.md

 Format the filesystem:
 `pintos -- -f -q`

-Copy mkdir program to the filesystem:
+Copy cat program to the filesystem:
 `pintos -p ../../examples/cat -a cat -- -q`

 Copy echo program to the filesystem: